X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 | 5	  |+CLK	  | Clock
 | 6	  | NC    | Not Connected

-### Expansion Ports
+### Expansion Cards / Cartridges

-The expansion ports can be used for ROM cartridges or I/O modules and contain the full CPU address and data bus, plus the ROM bank select lines, stereo audio, and 5 IO select lines.
+The expansion slots can be used for RAM/ROM cartridges or I/O modules and contain the full CPU address and data bus, plus the ROM bank select lines, stereo audio, and 5 IO select lines.

 The expansion/cartridge port is a 60-pin edge connector with 2.54mm pitch.
 Pin 1 is in the rear-left corner.